De Havilland DH.60 Moth: Development

 The prototype was modified with a horn-balanced rudder, as used on the production aircraft, and was entered into the 1925 King's Cup Race flown by Alan Cobham.
 Deliveries commenced to flying schools in England.
 One of the early aircraft was fitted with an all-metal twin-float landing gear to become the first Moth seaplane.
 The original production Moths were later known as Cirrus I Moths.

 Three aircraft were modified for the 1927 King's Cup Race with internal modifications and a Cirrus II engine on a lowered engine mounting.
-The original designation of DH.60X (for experimental) was soon changed to Cirrus II Moth; the DH.60X designation was re-used in 1928 for the Cirrus III powered version with a split axle.
-The production run for the DH.60X Moth was short as it was replaced by later variants, but it was still available to special order.
+The original designation of DH.60X (for experimental purposes) was soon changed to Cirrus II Moth; the DH.60X designation was re-used in 1928 for the Gipsy I powered version with a split axle.
+The production run for the DH.60X Cirrus Moth was replaced by later Gipsy powered variants, but it was still available to special order.